Flavian5/bfr/README.md

 # Clustering with BFR
-BFR is a one pass algorithm for clustering large databases.
+BFR is an algorithm for clustering large databases

+The algorithm requires only one pass over a dataset

+The algorithm utilizes data compression to improve memory performance

 There are two main principles of the algorithm:
 * Summarize points in clusters.
 This results in a memory complexity which is O(clusters)